 Link nodded as he looked distrustfully towards the desert, something was off, of this he was almost certain.
 But, without proof, it would be a waste of time to voice his thoughts.
 The four of them talked idly with each other for a while longer until everyone but the watch decided to turn in for the night.
 Link fell asleep to the gentle lapping sound of Lake Hylia against its banks and the sight of a night full of stars.
 That beauty, however, did nothing to calm his mind, which was occupied with more than one distracting concern.
 It was filled not only the suspicions and worries about the escaped bulblins, or his muddled feelings about Midna, but also with thoughts of Princess Zelda and his home village of Ordon, and what in the three goddesses' names he was going to do with himself about it all.

 He patted his horse Epona lightly on her neck before turning around to check that the heavy bundles attached to her saddle were still tightly secured.
 It had been a poor growing year for Ordon village because of a severe lack of workers.
 He felt a sudden twinge of guilt as he looked at the bundles of food he carried.
 Much to his shame, he had been one of the workers who had not shown when he was needed.
 This could not have been helped though, he had been off on a crazy adventure at the time and what was done was done.
 He knew that no amount of wishful thinking could ever change the past.
-Zelda had been kind enough to give him some supplies for the villagers of Ordon and he had temporarily demoted himself from warrior to delivery boy in order to get the supplies safely to his village.
+Zelda had been kind enough to give him some supplies for the villagers of Ordon and he had temporarily demoted himself to delivery boy in order to get the supplies safely to his village.